e-PSHAD/PAD/README.md

 Deployment can be automated using the Github workflow `upgrade-pad.yml`.
 By default, it is configured to run on `pad-eig` push with `eig-preprod` environment.

-Local Installation for Developer with Docker
+Quick Start - Local Installation for Developer with Docker
 --------------------------------------------

 Prerequisites: you should have Docker up and running.
 The development environment runs with `Docker compose` (heavily inspired by [Moodle Docker](https://github.com/moodlehq/moodle-docker/)).
 The PHP image used by the configuration has a custom `upload_max_filesize/post_max_size` of 100MB to enable plugin/backup/etc upload through Moodle web UI.